mshrieve/blocks/README.md

 in this way, blocks serves as a _prediction market_ for the price of the asset, providing information on the future price of the asset.

-two types of 'bundles' of buckets can be easily purchased:
+three types of 'bundles' of buckets can be easily purchased:

 i) a fixed quantity of all buckets above or below a given price. these bundles have a payout that is equivalent to a so-called binary, or digital option.

+ii) a fixed quantity of all buckets in a given range. the payout of these bundles is equivalent to a binary option _spread_.

 ii) a linearly increasing quantity of all buckets above or below a given price. these bundles have a payout that closely approximates, but is not _quite_ equal to, a traditional call or put option.